-WHEN YOU INSTALL OR CHANGE A BATTERY
+WHEN YOU INSTALL A BATTERY

 - Turn the truck OFF.
-Check that all controls are in neutral. - Make certain you use the correct size and weight battery.
-Never operate a truck that has an underweight or undersized battery installed. - Use a roller stand to install or remove a battery.
-Make sure the roller stand is the same height as the rollers in the truck's battery compartment.
-Also make sure the roller stand is at least as long as your battery. - Never let anything metal touch the top of the cells.
+Check that all controls are in neutral.
+Disconnect the battery.
+Remove the battery retainer. - Make certain you use the correct size and weight battery.
+Never operate a truck that has an underweight or undersized battery installed. - Never let anything metal touch the top of the cells.
 You could cause sparks or do damage to the battery.
-Use an insulator (such as plywood) when necessary. - Use an approved spreader bar to place a battery on, or remove it from a stand.
-Make sure you adjust the spreader bar hooks to fit the battery.
+Use an insulator (such as plywood) when necessary.